Jells Park shared-use trail

 Jells Park is a much-loved park in Melbourne’s south-east, offering plenty of opportunities to soak up the benefits of being in nature.
 From its fantastic contemporary playspaces, great access for visitors with diverse needs, big open spaces for exercise and several picnic areas for recreation.

-The project will deliver a new shared-use Bushland Trail, made up of some new track and through the resurfacing of existing trails at the park.
+Initially, the project included a new shared-use Bushland Trail, made up of some new track and through the resurfacing of existing trails at the park.

-Following community consultation, an additional shorter loop Lake Trail will also be included.
-This trail will appeal to a wide variety of visitors and is focused around the café and playscapes with views across the lake.
+Following community consultation, an additional shorter loop Lake Trail was also included.
+This trail appeals to a wide variety of visitors and is focused around the café and playscapes with views across the lake.

-The project will also see lighting, signage, drinking fountains and seating installed along the trails.
+The project also included lighting, signage, drinking fountains and seating installed along the trails.

 Jells Park is a much-loved park located in Melbourne’s south-east on Wurundjeri Country.
 Its fantastic green spaces, picnic areas, playscapes and all abilities features make it one of Melbourne’s most popular parks, hosting close to a million visitors each year.
 The Victorian Government has invested more than $13 million to deliver a range of projects across Jells Park, ensuring visitors continue to enjoy this special location.